Lucasc-99/DreamApp/README.md

 An Android application for audio data collection and storage in the AWS cloud

--3 static interview questions and a randomized photo story-telling task.
+-3 static interview questions and a randomized photo story-telling task, allowing users to record audio responses.

 -Backend deployed with AWS Amplify, writes recorded files to encrypted AWS S3 Storage Buckets